marco507/Habit-Tracking-Application/README.md

 ## Features
 * Create and manage self defined habits
 * Support for a daily and weekly period
-* Analyze habits with an analytics module
+* Analyze habits with the built-in analytics module
 * Allows multiple users
 * Clean command line interface
 * Lightweight database in a single file